Impacts of pesticides on our health

 Pesticides can cause harmful effects over an extended period, usually following repeated or continuous exposure at low levels.
 Low doses don’t always cause immediate effects, but over time, they can cause very serious illnesses.

-Long term pesticide exposure has been linked to the development of Parkinson’s disease; asthma; depression and anxiety; cancer, including leukaemia and non-Hodgkin lymphoma; and attention deficit and hyperactivity disorder (ADHD).
+Long term pesticide exposure has been linked to the development of Parkinson’s disease; asthma; depression and anxiety; attention deficit and hyperactivity disorder (ADHD); and cancer, including leukaemia and non-Hodgkin’s lymphoma.

 The term endocrine disruptor refers to substances that interfere with hormones and hormone balance.
 Hormones are the chemical messengers of the body.
 They are necessary to regulate different functions, in particular growth and reproductive functions.